DylanMontemayor/UFOs/README.md

 ### Perform the search

 After the user has pressed the enter key, the app will run a function within js that will save the elements added in the "Filter Search" section and will build a new table applying all the matches that it founds.
-As an example, the next image shows the data that is filtered after addind a state ("ca") and a shape ("light") filter.
+As an example, the next image shows the data that is filtered after add in a state ("ca") and a shape ("light") filter.

 !['3'](https://github.com/DylanMontemayor/UFOs/blob/main/Resources/3.png)